ahwayakchih/openshift-nodebb/README.markdown

 	.    login   : nodebb
 	.    password: 9D7u-KAtN-76Kz-TCyX
 	.
 	.
-You can login at:
+You can log in at:
 	.  https://nodebb-youropenshiftusername.rhcloud.com/login
 	.
 	.
 WARNING: Be sure to change admin e-mail and